razorcd/numbers-game/README.md

 ```

 ### Todo
- - [ ] add feature for player to choose -1, 0 or 1 instead of the server to calculate the next valid input (like it's now implemented)
  - [ ] define a better interface for Game module to reduce the leaking in controller.
  - [ ] allow ip and port to be overwritten with the command args, not only file configuration.
  - [ ] global properties class